Polishko/Vet_Clinic/README.md

 # Vet_Clinic
-A veterinary clinic system for managing patient data and procedures
+A Django app for veterinary clinics intended to aid in managing patient data and procedure records (vaccinations, phydical examination and treatment).